Meals on Wheels

 - Have you had a fall in the past year?

 How do I order frozen food?

-Frozen food orders are delivered on Wednesdays.
+You call our office to place an order.
 You may wish to order weekly, a week in advance, or on an as-needed basis.

 Who delivers the meals?

 Our screened and trained volunteers are individuals from your community.
-They not only deliver meals, they also have a moment for a friendly exchange, and take the opportunity to check in on your well-being.
+They not only deliver meals, they also have a moment for a friendly exchange and take the opportunity to check in on your well-being.

 What if there is nobody home for the meal delivery?